BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/multiinstance/README.md

+# Deploying a highly available persistent IBM MQ Queue Manager on the Cloud Pak for Integration

+These instructions will document the process to deploy a highly available (HA) persistent IBM MQ on the Cloud Pak for Integration (CP4I) 2020.2.1.

 ## Pre-reqs
 To run the following you need to have installed:
 * The MQ client or server as it uses GSKit and shipped MQ utilities